imcs-compsim/pinns_for_comp_mech/README.md

 > `NOTE`: Do not forget to adopt the inside of the `test_cluster.sh` to specify the slurm options e.g., `--mail-user`.
 But the default one should work without error.

-> `NOTE`: Always be sure that you activated venv `pinns-for-comp-mech` (step 3) before `sbatch` any slurm script.
+> `NOTE`: Always be sure that you activated venv `CompSim-PINN` (step 3) before `sbatch` any slurm script.
 This includes other scripts you will run as well.
-The reason behind is that activating venv in `test_cluster.sh` needs the full path for the conda env `pinns-for-comp-mech` and it gives some **init** error if the full path is used.
+The reason behind is that activating venv in `test_cluster.sh` needs the full path for the conda env `CompSim-PINN` and it gives some **init** error if the full path is used.

 > `NOTE`: For conda commands: A conda [cheatsheet](https://docs.conda.io/projects/conda/en/latest/_downloads/843d9e0198f2a193a3484886fa28163c/conda-cheatsheet.pdf) can be very useful.